By Saara Tuusa, Strategist

 - Fujifilm Instax presents an analogue alternative to Instagram.
 It re-asserts the joy and expressiveness of the photographic moment by departing from a generic high-tech aesthetic of precision and technical finesse.

 - Nokia’s re-introduction of the 3310 has a rounded, empathetic design and bright, optimistic colours.

 - The lofree keyboard design recognizes the importance of tactile response to actions, and its matte colour palette brings a cosy, soft feel.

 Bionic beauty emphasizes the likeness of the natural and the scientific, going back to roots of renaissance where art and science were not seen as separate.
 It replicates ecosystems and models of the natural world in biomimicry.
 The signifiers mixing the real and the synthetic evoke curiosity, progress, and sustainability.

 - The conceptual designer Lola Gielen’s Neo is a tactile musical instrument.
 “Music is a sensory experience, while playing a traditional instrument sound is directly influenced by touch.
 This is often lost in digital instruments.
 Even though Neo is a digital instrument, your touch will still influence the sound”.

 - Adidas Futurecraft 4D + Studio Hagel sneakers use a 3D-printed midsole.
 The cutting edge technology replicates natural processes in mass manufacturing by moulding liquid with light and oxygen.
 This gives designers unprecedented opportunities in terms of material design, celebrated in the collaboration with Studio Hagel’s re-imagination of the shoe.

-- Patch, the interconnected furniture, makes electricity visible and part of natural design, offering an alternative to the current smart home designs.
+- Patch, by designer François Chambard / UM project, is a project featuring interconnected furniture that makes electricity visible and part of natural design, offering an alternative to the current smart home designs.